kkavita92/react-app/notes.md

 # Benefit of Immutability in React
 * Comes when building simple pure components
 * Since immutable data can more easily determine if changes have been made -> helps to determine when component requires re-rendering

+# Storing Game History
+* Already creating a new ```squares``` array each time a move is made -> immutable

+# Misc
+* You can set up initial state by adding a constructor to class